-Formal Adjudication: An internal University adjudication process that requires that a CSR has been submitted by a reporter who wishes to serve as a willing complainant.
-The result of formal adjudication may include sanctions and/or protective measures if the respondent is found responsible for one or more violations of "Rights and Responsibilities."
+Formal Adjudication: An internal University adjudication process that requires that a CSR has been submitted by a reporter who wishes to serve as a willing reporting party.
+The result of formal adjudication may include sanctions and/or protective measures if the responding party is found responsible for one or more violations of "Rights and Responsibilities."
 The Student Conduct Process (SCP), the Special Examiner's Process (SEP), and University Sanctions as described in section 21.3. are examples of formal adjudications.